Are kids who are awaiting or have received liver transplants at increased risk of developing COVID-19?

 - It is fine to walk outside, maintaining social distance of 6 feet from others outside your home.
 Please avoid playgrounds or other crowded areas.

-- Recommendations on universal masking have been evolving.
-As of April 3rd, Cincinnati Children’s will provide a surgical-style face mask for every visitor, patient, family member, and employee to wear while on campus facilities.
-The CDC has recommended wearing cloth face masks in public settings wear other social distancing measures are difficult to maintain.
+- Cincinnati Children’s will provide a surgical-style face mask for every visitor, patient, family member and employee to wear while on campus facilities.

 What should we do for ill symptoms?

 - Please call the liver team if children or teenagers experience ill symptoms while waiting for liver transplant or after receiving a liver transplant.
 Symptoms include fever over 100 degrees, cough, sore throat, changes in alertness, decreased urine or wet diapers, jaundice, or any other thing that might be concerning.
 The liver team will work with you to identify a plan of care.